Master of Arts in Counseling

 All students graduating from Waynesburg University’s 60-credit graduate program will receive a Master of Arts degree in Counseling.
 You may tailor your degree by concentrating in one of two specialized tracks.
 Each specialized track provides all the academic requirements needed for licensure as a Professional Counselor (LPC).
 All counseling students take 48 credits of core courses in counseling and 12 credits (four classes) in their chosen area of specialization.

 Students preparing to work in addictions counseling will be provided with the knowledge and skills necessary to work in a wide range of addiction counseling and prevention programs as well as mental health counseling facilities.
-Graduates of the Addictions Counseling track are prepared to meet the academic requirements for a Certificate in Addictions Counseling (CAC), an important credential for working in the addictions field in the Commonwealth of Pennsylvania.
+Graduates of the Addictions Counseling track are prepared to meet the academic requirements for the Certified Advanced Alcohol and Drug Counselor (CAADC) certification, an important credential for working in the addictions field in the Commonwealth of Pennsylvania.
 Graduates from this program are prepared for licensure as Professional Counselors (LPC), and have competencies to work with non-addicted populations as well as working with individuals with addiction.

 Clinical Mental Health Counseling